-Most relevant audit issues are those matters that, in our professional judgment, were the most significant assessed risks of material misstatements in our audit of the consolidated financial statements of the current period.
-These risks were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our audit opinion thereon, and we do not provide a separate opinion on these risks.
+The most relevant audit issues are those that, in our professional judgment, were considered the most significant risks of material misstatement in our audit of the consolidated financial statements for the current period.
+These risks were addressed in the context of our audit of the consolidated financial statements overall, and in forming our audit opinion thereon, and we do not provide a separate opinion on these risks.

-Regulatory framework, including revenue recognition, calculation of the recoverable value of noncurrent assets and the ability to repay loans received
+Regulatory framework, including recognition of income, calculation of the recoverable amount for non-current assets, and debt repayment capacity for loans received